… and why it signifies a sweeping change in health care

 Most insurance providers will require an order from the physician for the class.

 Sun Health currently offers the class in Surprise, Arizona at the Center for Health & Wellbeing and Sun City, Arizona at Banner Boswell Medical Center.
-This is a multi-part class beginning Thursday, May 10, 2018.
+This is a multi-part class; click here for upcoming start dates.
 Please call 623-832-WELL (9355) to register or learn more.